Retirement Calculator – Plan Your Financial Freedom & Secure Future

 How much money do I need to retire comfortably?

 A common rule is 25x your annual expenses (4% withdrawal rule) or 10-12x your final salary.
 However, your specific needs depend on your lifestyle, healthcare costs, location, and other income sources like Social Security.
+Use our how much will I need to retire calculator and money needed retirement calculator to get personalized estimates.

 What is the 4% withdrawal rule for retirement?